Celsentri (Maraviroc)

 How It Works

-Important: Celsentri does not cure HIV.
-You can still pass on HIV when taking this medicine through sexual activity or through passing on blood or bodily secretions.
-Use proper precautions to prevent transmission of HIV to others.
+Important: Celsentri does not cure HIV and you can still pass on HIV to others through sexual activity or blood contact.
+Use proper precautions to prevent transmission.

 How to Take Celsentri

 Take Celsentri exactly as prescribed by your doctor.
-The dose you take will depend on whether you are taking any other medicines with Celsentri.
+The dose depends on what other medicines you are taking with it.

 Dosage Instructions